Renault Vivaquatre

-The Vivaquatre is a car produced by Renault between 1932 and 1939.
+The Renault Vivaquatre is a car produced by Renault between 1932 and 1939.
 Its large 4-cylinder engine placed it initially in the 10CV car tax class, though a larger engine later made it a contender in the 11CV class.

 The "G7" long-wheelbase version of the car was offered for taxi work from April 1933, and Vivaquatre taxis continued to operate till the end of the 1950s.

 Origins

 The Vivaquatre originated as an offshoot of the development of the Renault Primaquatre which had come to the market a year earlier.
 The two cars shared a broadly similar chassis design, although the Vivaquatre featured, even in its "normal" configuration, a wheelbase lengthened by 26 cm.
 Factory assigned project codes also hint at the shared origins of the two models.
 The original Vivaquatre was identified as project "KZ7" while the original Primaquatre was coded "KZ6".
 The predecessor model was in both cases known at the time as the Renault 10CV, but is identified in retrospect by the more distinctive project code as the "KZ".